dcasota/m365-scripts/README.md

 A good overview with all different plans and add-ons is available on this [weblink](https://go.microsoft.com/fwlink/p/?LinkID=2139145&clcid=0x409&culture=en-us&country=us).
 See a copy of it [here](https://github.com/user-attachments/files/16452804/modern-work-plan-comparison-enterprise-352528.pdf) .

-First, I started with a Microsoft Sharepoint site and joined later the Microsoft 365 Developer Program.

-Let's do this.
+First, start by creating a [Sharepoint site (Plan 1)](https://github.com/dcasota/m365-scripts/wiki/Create-and-configure-a-new-sharepoint-site-(plan-1))